robomics/2022-sbi-ci-workshop/README.md

      CLI options are identical to those for `cryptonite encrypt`.
 - The `cryptonite-ci` branch hosts the same code found in the `cryptonite` branch, as well as 3 GHA workflows.
   These workflows show how concepts explored through exercises in the `main` branch can be used to automate building, testing and delivering a Python application.
+  Code in this branch will be used in the second part of the workshop.

 ## Exercise guidelines
 To do the exercises you will need a GitHub account.